-- If you stay on Disney property or off Disney property and rent a car, there are overnight resort parking fees along with many other local resorts and theme parks outside of Disney.
-For more about Walt Disney World parking fees and potential exemption, click here.
+- If you stay off Disney property and rent a car, there is, most likely, overnight resort parking fees along with many other local resorts and theme parks outside of Disney.
+For more about Walt Disney World parking fees, click here.

 - If you stay off property, you need to rent a car, call a taxi, car service, etc. There are no shuttles to hotels from the airport.
 Depending on the time of year and number of people, it can be costly.
 Some resorts off property do have a shuttle to Disney, but the ride from the airport to the resort can be costly.

 - Depending on airline, you may have baggage fees.

 - If you rent a car or drive in, you can bring inexpensive nonperishable food, water, beer, wine, etc., from your own store or a store outside of Disney property.
 If your room has a refrigerator, you can bring a few small perishable items you would need for breakfast or other meals/snacks.
 Click here for grocery delivery information.

 - The train and bus stations are not close to Disney so you would need to pay for transportation to Disney.

 First of all, if you are in the US military, are a US veteran and/or work for the US government, click here to see if you are able to book your stay at the military resort on Disney’s property, Shades of Green or call Disney to inquire about discounted hotel rates if you are currently active duty or retired US military.